 Lynn has served as Executive Director for six years.
 She worked as the Church Secretary for the Delavan UMC where she also was their Shelter coordinator.
 Prior to this she developed policies and procedure in the quality and compliance department of a local hospice.
-Family remains one of the most important things in her life and she especially enjoys "chasing around" her three grandchildren.
+Family remains one of the most important things in her life and she especially enjoys "chasing around" her four grandchildren.

 Pat came to the Shelter five years ago with experience working at the homeless shelter in Madison.
 He hails from Chicago, loves his Bear and Cubbies and has an amazing back-story about the days he himself was homeless.